What Is a Research Design | Types, Guide & Examples

 It’s also possible to use a mixed-methods design that integrates aspects of both approaches.
 By combining qualitative and quantitative insights, you can gain a more complete picture of the problem you’re studying and strengthen the credibility of your conclusions.

-Practical considerations when designing research
+Practical and ethical considerations when designing research

 - How much time do you have to collect data and write up the research?

-- Will you be able to gain access to the data you need (e.g. by travelling to a specific location or contacting specific people)?
+- Will you be able to gain access to the data you need (e.g., by travelling to a specific location or contacting specific people)?

-- Do you have the necessary research skills (e.g. statistical analysis or interview techniques)?
+- Do you have the necessary research skills (e.g., statistical analysis or interview techniques)?

 - Will you need ethical approval?